Updated: Feb 23

 If your client has not identified methods for you and modifications to standard methodologies are commonly available that can achieve QLs less than your PALs, your client may expect you to identify and budget for the modified methods.
 This can easily be addressed during the laboratory bidding stage through direct communication with your prospective laboratories.

 Alternately, some of your target compounds may have PALs too low for current methodology to achieve.
 This is because regulatory criteria are often based on toxicological studies run on biota, not on what current methodologies and instruments can “see”.

 If your PALs are too low for current methodologies to achieve, you will need a plan to address this.
 You will not want to destroy a solid working relationship with your highly qualified laboratory by demanding they do the impossible, and you will not want to spend your schedule and budget chasing the wind.
 Communication of the proper requirements and the right time is the key to your success.

 Although this article is written with environmental projects and analyses in mind, with appropriate adjustments, this approach can apply to various industries.
 If you have questions or comments, leave them in the comments section below.
 If you’d like to talk to Oak Services about writing your laboratory RFQ, procuring qualified laboratories, managing laboratories, and/or writing or reviewing your project plans, please, contact us and let us know what you’re looking for.

-About the author: Dianne McNeill is a Proposal Manager and Senior Scientist with Oak Services.
-She presented the paper “Laboratory Data Quality and the Bottom Line” (McNeill & Thielke) at the 2007 EPA Annual Conference on Managing Environmental Quality Systems.
-Abstracts are available for free download here.
+This article is based on the paper “Laboratory Data Quality and the Bottom Line” (McNeill & Thielke) at the 2007 EPA Annual Conference on Managing Environmental Quality Systems.